Teresa Billington-Greig: Women's Social and Political Union (WSPU)

 Billington was appointed by the Women's Social and Political Union (WSPU) as a travelling speaker in 1904.
 She went to London as a speaker, together with Annie Kenney, whom she had inspired with her "sledgehammer of logic and cold reason".
 Together they worked on increasing support for the movement.
-In 1905, Keir Hardie asked to her become the second full-time organiser for the WSPU's activities with the Labour Party.
+In 1905, Keir Hardie asked her to become the second full-time organiser for the WSPU's activities with the Labour Party.